wagov/wasocshared/docs/advisories/20240221004-ConnectWise-ScreenConnect-Security-Updates.md

 ## Recommendations

-The WA SOC recommends agencies to proactively enagage with vendor management/supply chain on the patch of these services. (refer [Patch Management](../guidelines/patch-management.md)):
+The WA SOC recommends agencies to upgrade to version 23.9.8 and proactively enagage with vendor management/supply chain on the patch of these services. (refer [Patch Management](../guidelines/patch-management.md)):

 ## Additional References